-Table 2.6 and Figure 2.7 provide a summary of average automobilke occupancies from 7:00 a.m. to 6:00 p.m.
-Automobile occupancies are lowest in the morning, and highest through the midday, and are significantly higher for eastbound trips, suggesting that some persons who travelled to UBC in the morning via transit left campus in carpools.
+Table 2.7 provides a summary of average automobile occupancies from 7:00 a.m. to 6:00 p.m.
+Automobile occupancies are lowest in the morning, and are significantly higher for eastbound trips.
+A likely reason for this is that some persons who travelled to UBC in the morning via transit left campus in carpools, as transit ridership figures indicate 1,600 fewer eastbound transit trips per day from UBC than westbound trips to UBC.